TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 An epoch that defines when the quota renews.

 `quota_remaining`
-The number of requests remaining for this user's quota (unrelated to rate limit).
+Indicates the remaining number of requests within the user's quota, which is independent of the rate limit.

 `quota_renewal_rate`
 The time in seconds during which the quota is valid.
 So for 1000 requests per hour, this value would be 3600 while `quota_max` and `quota_remaining` would be 1000.

 `access_rights`
-Defined as a `map<string, APIDefinition>`instance, that maps the session's API ID to an [AccessDefinition](#access-definition).
+Defined as a `map<string, APIDefinition>` instance, that maps the session's API ID to an [AccessDefinition](#access-definition).
 The AccessDefinition defines the [access rights]({{< ref "security/security-policies/secure-apis-method-path#setting-granular-paths-on-a-per-key-basis" >}}) for the API in terms of allowed: versions and URLs(endpoints).
 Each URL (endpoint) has a list of allowed methods.
 For further details consult the tutorials for how to create a [security policy]({{< ref "getting-started/create-security-policy" >}}) for Tyk Cloud, Tyk Self Managed and Tyk OSS platforms.

 `org_id`
 The organisation this user belongs to.
 This can be used in conjunction with the org_id setting in the API Definition object to have tokens "owned" by organisations.